3 Spatial data operations

 0.13416407864998736

-Joining two non-spatial datasets relies on a shared ‘key’ variable, as described in Section 2.3.3.
+Joining two non-spatial datasets uses a shared ‘key’ variable, as described in Section 2.2.3.
 Spatial data joining applies the same concept, but instead relies on spatial relations, described in the previous section.
 As with attribute data, joining adds new columns to the target object (the argument x in joining functions), from a source object (y).

-The process is illustrated by the following example: imagine you have ten points randomly distributed across the Earth’s surface and you ask, for the points that are on land, which countries are they in?
+The following example illustrates the process: imagine you have ten points randomly distributed across the Earth’s surface and you ask, for the points that are on land, which countries are they in?
 Implementing this idea in a reproducible example will build your geographic data handling skills and show how spatial joins work.
-The starting point is to create points that are randomly scattered over the Earth’s surface (Figure 3.7 (a)):
+The starting point is to create points that are randomly scattered over the planar surface that represents Earth’s geographic coordinates, in decimal degrees (Figure 3.7 (a)).

 np.random.seed(11) ## set seed for reproducibility